 “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbor as yourself.”
 Matthew 22:37-39

 At Western we believe actions speak louder than words, and so we strive to live out our core values in tangible ways:

-Community Kitchen – each weekday at lunchtime, the Commons is open to anyone in need of a meal.
-Volunteers from local churches and the seminary feed 75-200 people a day, year-round.
+Community Kitchen –In a partnership with Holland’s Community Action House, each weekday at lunchtime, the Commons is open to anyone in need of a meal.
+Volunteers from local churches feed 75-200 people a day, year-round.